I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Thalassa Cruso

-Before you start to put your garden to bed, pull out your garden chair on one of those amazing Fall days and sit right in the middle of your garden.
-Look around you and think about how lovely it all is -
+Before you start putting your garden to bed, pull out your garden chair on one of those last amazing Fall days and sit right in the middle of your garden.
+Look around and enjoy how lovely it is and know your hard work was worth it.

 The soil gives off Nitrogen which the mulch uses for decay.... the circular process that makes living soil and protects beneficial microbes: so essential for plant nutrients.